 Greg made a privacy panel to go on the front of the desk, as the desk faced outward into the room.
 I painted the panel red, then mod-podged real and fake travel posters onto it.
 The posters were all of places I’d actually visited.

 You can just barely see it in the above photo, but I also put a large map in the center of the panel.
-By the way, all 14 of the travel posters and a high resolution image of the map are in my resource library (you can get the password to it by subscribing to my weekly newsletter at the bottom of my blog).
+By the way, all 14 of the travel posters and a high-resolution image of the map (Design #11) are in my resource library (you can get the password to it by subscribing to my weekly newsletter at the bottom of my blog).
 Posters include America, Barcelona, Canada, Japan, London, Mexico, Paris, Rome, San Francisco, plus special ones like Space Mountain, Epcot, Disneyland, Dalaran (WoW), and the Knowne World (SCA).

 I stenciled the words “TRAVEL DESK” above the front panel.
 (I’m a travel writer, after all.)

 Presenting My DIY Computer Desk

 Here’s what we changed that broken table into…